Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 Overall there is a strong seasonal signal in this data as one might expect to find in weather data of this kind.

-Following is the auto-correlation heat map showing the correlation between every combination of T and T-k.
-For us the column of interest is outlined in blue.
+For the temperatures data, the following auto-correlation heat map shows the correlation between every combination of T and T-k.
+The column of interest to us is outlined in blue.

 Correlation heat map (Image by Author)